How to Make Potato Gnocchi

 Potato Gnocchi, undisputed rulers of Thursday lunches, a pillar of our Italian cuisine.
 Warm, soft and tasty, they are a delightful and simple to prepare first course that brings adults and children together.
-Gnocchi are simple yet insidious to get the right consistency, and my Nonna is the absolute master, so follow her recipe and our tips to surely have the best Potato Gnocchi you’ve ever eaten!
+Gnocchi are simple yet insidious to get the right consistency, and my Nonna is the absolute master, so follow her recipe and our tips to surely have the best Italian Potato Dumplings you’ve ever eaten!
 Trust me!

 - Wooden board